top of page

 at home and on the go ...

-TV and radio are ON the AIR!
+TV and radio are ON the AIR --24/7 delivering for Utahns !

 Timely Updates

 Our local radio and tv broadcasters are dedicated to providing the most trusted news and timely updates.
 We know these weather, traffic and other life-saving alerts can help keep you safe and informed and could potentially save your life in an emergency.
-Your Utah BROADCASTERS are committed to keeping you informed and safe.
+Your Utah MEDIA BROADCASTERS are committed to keeping you informed and safe.

 Providing Alerts, news and vital information to help keep you safe and in the know.